snehilparashar/Coding-Ninja-Python-/README.md

 # Coding-Ninja-Python-
-In this you will be able to find all the solution of the problems asked in assignments of Coding Ninja Python course
+In this, you will be able to find all the solutions to the problems discussed in the Coding Ninja Python course, which contains problems solved within the lectures as well as the problem discussed in assignments